-Beautiful Portugal can be accessible to families with children on the autism spectrum thanks to travel companies like 4 All Senses, which specializes in tourism for people with special needs.
+Beautiful Portugal can be accessible to families with children with ASD thanks to travel companies like 4 All Senses, which specializes in tourism for people with special needs.
 Families can choose between having the company provide transportation or need-based accommodation, or they can join one of 4 All Senses’ thematic tours.
 Want it all?
 The company does that too!
 They can arrange private tours of Lisbon and other popular destinations that will accommodate any needs a child with autism might have.

 San Diego Zoo

 The San Diego Zoo, as well as the San Diego Zoo Safari Park located about 35 miles away, is a great autism-friendly vacation spot.
 Children who love animals will be in awe of all there is to see.
 Since animals don’t necessarily love loud noises either, the zoo has dozens of quiet and shady areas where kids can enjoy viewing the animals without any over stimulation.
-The zoo also offers an Easy Access Pass upon request, with which families can skip lines and receive information about which rides and attractions would be most appropriate for their child.
+The zoo also offers an Easy Access Pass upon request.
+This allows families to skip lines and receive information about which rides and attractions would be most appropriate for their child.

-SeaWorld in Orlando, San Antonio, and San Diego offer accommodations for children on the spectrum, and therefore make for a great autism-friendly vacation destination.
+SeaWorld in Orlando, San Antonio, and San Diego offer accommodations for children on the spectrum, and therefore make for a great autism-friendly vacation.
 The parks offer an Accessibility Guide that details which rides and activities may be best suited for those with autism.
 Upon arrival, families should head to guest services for a Ride Accessibility Pass.
 This special pass includes a timecard that allows families to visit specific rides at specific times without having to wait in any long lines.